 My Guest for Cooking with Milwaukee Community Leaders is Willie Hines.
 Willie is currently the Secretary-Executive Director of the Housing Authority of the City of Milwaukee (HACM) and has been with HACM since 2014.
 He oversees HACM’s public housing and housing choice voucher programs, which provide affordable housing options to over 10,000 low-income families, seniors, and adults with disabilities.

-A former resident of Milwaukee’s public housing, Hines believes that stable, affordable housing provides the foundation for opportunity and good quality of life.
+A former resident of Milwaukee’s public housing, Hines believes that stable, affordable housing provides the foundation for opportunity and a good quality of life.

 Before joining the staff of HACM, he served as President of the Milwaukee Common Council (2004-2014) and Alderman of Milwaukee’s 15th District (1996 to 2014).
 He also served as Chairman of HACM’s Board of Commissioners from 1998-2014.